vijaymathew/cljact/README.md

 A tiny Clojure library for concurrent computing with light-weight actors and asynchronous messaging.
-The main objective of the project is to implement a practical actor system in less than 100 lines of code :-)
+The main objective of the project is to implement a practical actor system in less than 100 lines of code.

 ## Example Usage